 You’re going to get trolled, spammed, or hated at some point.
 That’s just what happens when you put yourself out there to the world.

 For the most part, it’s best to ignore rude comments and foul language.
-If you can, click on and remove the comment from your Live, so as not to distract other fans.
+If you can, click on and remove the comment from your Live chat, so as not to distract other fans.

-You should end every Live with a clear call-to-action that is specific to the topic at hand, yet sensitive to where you are posting your Live (like in someone else’s group).
+You should end every Facebook Live session with a clear call-to-action that is specific to the topic at hand, yet sensitive to where you are posting your stream (like in someone else’s group).

 Send them to your website